jcome/synfig_ui/plain/ux/canvas-properties-editor.md

 - Advanced Settings ()
 	- Locks and Links
 	- Focus Point X/Y
-	- And other things in most cases user don’t what to change from time to time.
+	- And other things in most cases user don’t want to change from time to time.
 I am not sure if metadata is recorded in sif document, if yes, we can attach those parameters in here too, so that we migrate Canvas Options to Canvas Properties Editor.